defencedigital/moduk-service-manual/src/your-community/content.md

 ---
 layout: "layouts/guidance.njk"
 section: "Community"
-title: "User-centred design"
+title: "Content"
-description: "Anyone in a user-centred design role in Defence can join the community.
+description: "Anyone creating content for digital services in Defence can join the content community.
 Find out how to get involved."
-datePublished: 2023-02-06
+datePublished: 2023-02-22
 eleventyNavigation:
   key: "Your community"
   url: "/your-community/"
 ---

-Anyone working on digital services in Defence can join the user-centred design (UCD) community.
+Anyone creating content for digital services in Defence can join the content community.

 ## Who you will meet

 In this community, you will meet:

-- user researchers and data analysts
+- content designers
-- service designers and product designers
+- content strategists
-- interaction and graphic designers
+- technical writers
-- content designers, managers and strategists
+- graphic designers
-- product managers and business analysts working with users
+- other people creating content across Defence

 ## Community calls

-Join the UCD community calls held every 2 weeks on alternate Tuesdays and Thursdays.
+Join the UCD community calls held every second Wednesday at 11am.

-Calls are 45 minutes.
-We discuss things like accessibility, tools available in Defence and cross-government collaboration.
+We discuss the latest content news and updates.
+We share insights, issues and what we’re working on.

-To join, send an email to: [ucd@digital.mod.uk](mailto:ucd@digital.mod.uk).
+To join, send an email to: [john.szymanski@digital.mod.uk](mailto:john.szymanski@digital.mod.uk?subject=Join%20content%20community%20calls).
 Include your full name, your role and the project you’re working on.

 {{ component('inset-text', {
   html: 'In community calls, only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'